INSTRUCTORS And ASSISTANTS

 Willie Moore's animated shorts have garnered awards including, “The Golden Eagle,” “The Paul Robeson Award,” and “The Rose Bud Award.”
 His animated feature Bully Situation was released in 2008.
 He is currently Professor of Media Arts and Animation at the Art Institute of Philadelphia.

-Rubini Naidu began using the camera as a tool to bring awareness to marginalized cultures while studying photography and psychology at Carnegie Mellon.
+Rubini Naidu began using the camera to bring awareness to marginalized cultures while studying photography and psychology at Carnegie Mellon.
 She has since pursued her interest in India, Kenya, and Uganda.
-She currently works in international women’s empowerment at the Bill & Melinda Gates Institute of Population and Reproductive Health.
+She works in international women’s empowerment at the Bill & Melinda Gates Institute of Population and Reproductive Health.

 Terrence Nelson is a producer for TV One's "NewsOne Now" and a freelance journalist.
 The Morgan State University graduate has worked on projects with major media outlets, such as TV One, CNN, NY Daily News, Netflix, NBC, and MTV.

-Sage Okolo, a junior at the Bryn Mawr School in Baltimore, has participated in numerous film theory and hands-on production courses and workshops throughout her education.
-After high school she wants to pursue a career in editing and television production.
+Sage Okolo, a student at the Bryn Mawr School in Baltimore, has participated in numerous film theory and production courses throughout her education.
+She hopes to pursue a career in editing and television production.
 Her collaborative film The New Definition screened at the summer BYFA event on July 30, 2016.